Daniel J. Frey

 It enhances their character flaws.

-If they were a small ass, they would become an enormous ass with a wealth injection.
+If a person were a small ass, they would become an enormous ass with a wealth injection.

 Sharing is not a trait that we are born with.